14 Follow-Up Email Example Templates & Mistakes to Avoid

 3. Requesting for action to be taken

 A follow-up email of this nature should be as brief as possible.
-You simply want to ask if they looked at the thing you sent them and if they have any questions about it.
+You want to ask if they looked at the thing you sent them and if they have any questions about it.

 4. Asking for the right contact

-Sometimes you email someone, and then find out they’re not the right person to talk to.
+Sometimes you email someone and then find out they’re not the right person to talk to.
 When sending this type of follow-up email, it’s important to let the recipient know who it is that referred you to them and what you can do for their company.
 CC the colleague you originally emailed but focus primarily on the value you that you can provide.